Synthesis Partnership - Critical Issues in Strategy, Planning & Organizational Development for Nonprofits

 …and, by the way, what planning really is.

 The purpose of planning is not to write a plan.
 It is to increase your ability to serve your mission.
-The several different kinds of planning—most prominently strategic, program, business and facility planning—each with its own purview and approach, share some basic principles.
-The discussion below is framed to convey the many benefits of strategic planning in challenging times.
+The several different kinds of planning—notably strategic, program, business and facility planning—each with its own purview and approach, share some basic principles.
+The discussion below is framed to convey the many benefits of strategic planning.
 With some adjustments of who is involved (professional staff or faculty, rather than all stakeholders), most points apply to program planning as well.
-The first three points apply to most forms of planning.

 Organizations plan for a number of reasons.
 Many of them sound as if they would best be done reflectively, in quiet times: